NBC Logo

 NBC Logo 1958-1975

-The next logo is called “NBC Snake” because it is an animated abbreviation, the letters of which grow from one another and look like a snake.
-It was used in parallel with Laramie peacock.
+The next logo is “NBC Snake” because it is an animated abbreviation whose letters grow from one another and look like snakes.
+It was used in parallel with the Laramie peacock.
 Its developer is also John J. Graham.

 1975 – 1979